 Sierra Golden graduated with an MFA in poetry from North Carolina State University.
-Her manuscript The Slow Art won the Dorothy Brunsman Poetry Prize and was published by Bear Star Press in 2018.
+As winner of the 2018 Dorothy Brunsman Poetry Prize, her debut collection The Slow Art was published by Bear Star Press.
+The Slow Art is also a finalist for the 2019 Washington State Book Award.
 Golden's poems appear in literary journals such as Prairie Schooner, Permafrost, and Ploughshares.
 She has been awarded fellowships and residencies by Hedgebrook, Hugo House, and The Elizabeth George Foundation.
 Although she calls Washington State home, Golden spent many summers in Alaska, working as a commercial fisherman.
 She now works in communications at Agros International, a nonprofit working to break the cycle of poverty among rural farmers in Central America.